asokolsky/elevators/docs/elevator.md

 # Inside Elevator

-Single elevator interfaces - both human and APIs
+A single elevator has the following interfaces - both human and APIs...

 ## Controls